GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**.

 3. You may see two (or more) copies of COMMON, depending on how they were distributed.
-In the screenshot below, you'll see three entries for COMMON:
+In the screenshot below, you'll see three entries for COMMON:<br>
-- The first entry (“dashed” border) was populated by the Microsoft Certificate Trust List (CTL) (i.e., certificate store).
-Microsoft-distributed copies show multiple **Intended Purposes** values and a **Friendly Name** of *U.S. Government Common Policy*.
+o The first entry (“dashed” border) was populated by the Microsoft Certificate Trust List (CTL) (i.e., certificate store).
+Microsoft-distributed copies show multiple **Intended Purposes** values and a **Friendly Name** of *U.S. Government Common Policy*.<br>
-- The remaining two entries (examples of enterprise-distributed copies) result from following the procedures in this Playbook.
-Enterprise-distributed copies show an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.
+o The remaining two entries (examples of enterprise-distributed copies) result from following the procedures in this Playbook.
+Enterprise-distributed copies show an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.<br>

 ![Sample Steps]({{site.baseurl}}/img/verify_trust.png){:style="width:85%;"}